 The emerging role responsible for Creative Operations has quickly become a crucial part of leading brands’ organizations.
 However, as technology progresses, Creative Operations has become a blend of analysts, creatives, technologists and marketers.
 We’ve been tasked with varied projects making defining the role an ongoing difficulty.
 It’s an exciting time for the industry- but it can also be tremendously overwhelming.
 This is exactly why, when I was asked to speak at The Creative Operations Exchange in New York City, I was beyond thrilled to be a part of this important conversation.

-I’ll be speaking on two panel sessions and will facilitate one break-out session.
-In-between them, I plan on soaking up as much intel as I can from the other gatherings!
-Below is a preview of the sessions I’ll be a part of.
+I spoke on two panel sessions and facilitated one break-out session.
+In-between them, I soaked up as much intel as I could from the other gatherings!
+Below is a preview of the sessions I was a part of.

 People Are the Cornerstone of Your Team

 It’s no secret that I’m passionate about this topic- it’s in our name- TeamPeople.
-In this session, we’ll be talking about how to source and retain the right talent, how culture plays a role in creativity and how to manage changes in work volume with the use of freelancers.
-We’ll also unravel how to foster greater employee satisfaction and engagement.
+In this session, we talked about how to source and retain the right talent, how culture plays a role in creativity and how to manage changes in work volume with the use of freelancers.
+We also unravelled how to foster greater employee satisfaction and engagement.

 Defending Creative Ops – Metrics Make the ROI Case for Your Creative Team

 Something often overlooked in the creative industry is the need for numbers.
-In this session, we’ll cover how to gather the right metrics and determine where data comes from.
-We’ll uncover how to use data to make real decisions including outsourcing, scaling up or down, selecting the right tools and more.
-I’ll be leading a break-out session on this topic for those who can’t get enough of this theme!
-We’ll trouble-shoot, collaborate and brainstorm around how to arm creative teams with the data they need.
+In this session, we covered how to gather the right metrics and determine where data comes from.
+We uncovered how to use data to make real decisions including outsourcing, scaling up or down, selecting the right tools and more.
+I also lead a break-out session on this topic for those who couldn't get enough of this theme!
+Lastly, we were able to trouble-shoot, collaborate and brainstorm around how to arm creative teams with the data they need.